 The costs related to starting a nonprofit can be surprising and overwhelming.
 Luckily, you’re not alone.
 The government, foundations, corporations, and even your competitors can all be excellent resources for finding startup funding.

-If you’re a new nonprofit and don’t think you can afford an online donation tool, think again.
-Donorbox has no start-up or monthly fees and is an excellent option for nonprofits of every size.
-Check out our powerful features and see how we can give your organization a leg up on your competitors.
+If you’re a new nonprofit and can’t afford an online donation tool, Donorbox is here to help with no start-up or monthly fees and is an excellent option for nonprofits of every size.

 Expert help and coaching can take your nonprofit growth to the next level – explore Donorbox Premium!
 Let the Donorbox experts be there with you every step of the way and show you the ropes of fundraising.
 Pricing is personalized for every organization.